bitrot7/Intrigue2/readme.md

-# Intrigue2
-Entity Component 3D game written with LibGDX and bullet Intrigue2
+# Intrigue2 Entity Component Based API for functional 3D games with LibGDX

-Entity Component Systems.
-A more data oriented approach to games.
-You will find a strategy like this under the hood of most modern game engines.
+Entity Component Systems: A data oriented approach to games and the strategy  under the hood of most modern game engines.

 Remove the traditional OOP idea of objects and think of a general game object -- an entity.
 A game object (entity )that performs no calculations (has no non getter setter methods) it simply holds data to be mutated.
 This data is partitioned into components.